-This section describes appropriate steps for the receipt, assignment, investigation and resolution of a complaint alleging discrimination against a DLLR employee or a DLLR program or activity.
+This section describes appropriate steps for the receipt, assignment, investigation and resolution of a complaint alleging discrimination against a Maryland Department of Labor employee or a Maryland Department of Labor program or activity.

 A. Receipt and Assignment

-(1) Local offices and administrative units receiving complaints (except complaints filed by a DLLR employee alleging sexual harassment) shall refer the complaint to the EO/504 Designee or Liaison.
+(1) Local offices and administrative units receiving complaints (except complaints filed by a Maryland Department of Labor employee alleging sexual harassment) shall refer the complaint to the EO/504 Designee or Liaison.

 (2) Where there is no EO/504 Designee or Liaison, the complaint shall be referred to the OFP Director.

 (3) The OFP Director shall assign complaints received directly from a complainant to an OFP staff member for processing or may forward the complaint to the appropriate EO/504 Designee or Liaison.